Alps - Day 16 : Timmelsjoch

 Bram in the snow

-It was possible to walk up a few meters further, from there we really had nice view.
+It was possible to walk up a few meters further uphill, from where we had a really nice view.

 View from the summit of the Timmelsjoch.